RichardLitt/what-is-richard-doing-now/index.md

 ---
-description: Sleeping
+description: Working on the Sustain Code of Conduct
-project:
+project: sustain
 ---

 What is Richard focusing on?

-## Sleeping
+## Working on the Sustain Code of Conduct

 {% if page.project %}
   {% assign project = site.data.projects[page.project] %}